 We are working hard to keep our staff team and the public safe, so please vacate the car parks before closing time to enable our staff to lock them on time, without having to come into contact with anyone.

 3. How do I contact the Heart of England Forest team?

 If you have an urgent query you can contact the team on firstname.lastname@example.org

 4. Are you cancelling your events?

-We have cancelled all events until the end of May in line with Government advice.
-Decisions on events planned for June onwards will be made in due course.
+We have cancelled all events until the end of August in line with Government advice and to keep our supporters safe.
+Decisions on events planned for September onwards will be made in due course.

 5. I’ve booked tickets for an event, are you offering refunds?